 Afterwards, explore the area’s rolling vineyard-covered hills along the Cienega Road Wine Trail near Hollister.
 Stop for tastings at Eden Rift, California’s oldest continuously producing vineyard, enjoy a glass of award-winning pinot noirs at Calera and see what was once the world’s largest wine cellar spanning 4 acres at DeRose.

-Closer to town, sit among Manzanillo olive trees and enjoy hip, outdoor dining at The Grove where fire-pit tables create a festive ambience.
-Then, stroll historic downtown Hollister.
 The Calaveras Fault meets the San Andreas Fault near Hollister, and you can see how the seismic activity has shifted sidewalks and curbs.
 Pick up a map at the San Benito Chamber of Commerce and Visitors Center to tour the fault’s slow work, including shifting a residential walkway two feet, so it no longer lines up with a house’s front door.
 When you reach Dunne Park, you’ll see the fault has created slight uplift in a north-south direction.

 Don’t miss Hollister Hills State Vehicular Recreation Area, which offers four-wheel drive, ATV and motorcycle opportunities, along with hiking, biking and equestrian trails, picnic areas and camping.
 It straddles the San Andreas Fault in the Gabilan Mountains.

 Another spot worth visiting is San Juan Bautista State Historic Park, which preserves a large number of Spanish-era buildings including the Mission San Juan Bautista.